 After a year, Captain Nagaraj Shetty Jayaram was posted to the unit.
 He being a bachelor, moved into the Officers’ Mess and I found him ideal to be appointed the Adjutant of the unit.
 Adjutant is a staff officer who assists the Commanding Officer and is in charge of the organisation, administration and discipline of a unit.
 Adjutant has to be available at all times and is generally always on the run.
 Who else would fit in the role of an Adjutant better than a hardworking, enthusiastic and intelligent bachelor Captain.

 This incident was narrated to me by Captain Jayaram two years after I reached Canada.
-He said that on the very first day he realised that this unit was something ‘different’ and all men were really motivated, confident and professionally skilful.
+He said that on the very first day he realised that this Regiment was something ‘different’ and all men were really motivated, confident and professionally skillful.